 There are two main types of implants are:

-These are the most common type of Penile implants inserted by Dr Katz
+These are the most common type of Penile implants inserted by A/Prof Katz

 Inflatable implants consist of paired cylinders, which are surgically inserted inside the penis and can be expanded using pressurized fluid (saline).